jefftham/wsm/README.md

 /*
  * @param {string}  type - any type that added through addHandler()
  * @param {*}       content - can be string,object,array, or anything.it will show as message.content on the other end.
  * @example      wsm.send('any','just say hello.')
+ *              //the send function will wrap/stringify both 'type' & 'content'
+ *              // '{"type":"type1","content":"message content"}'
  */
-wsm.send('type1','message content')
+wsm.send('type1','message content');

-//add a handler to re-act different type of message.
+//add a handler to respond the message sent from the other end.

 /*
  * @param {string}      type - the type that websocket manager care about.